friedrichtroescher/Rectangular-Rampage/README.md

 A minimalist, top-down retro shooter featuring wave-based gameplay.

-This repository is a project work for the 4th Semester Computer Science Course "Programming in C++", lectured by David Hackbart at Hochschule für Wirtschaft und Recht Berlin.
+This repository is a project work for the 4th Semester Computer Science Course "Programming in C++", lectured by David Hackbarth at Hochschule für Wirtschaft und Recht Berlin.

 ## How to Build and Run